WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 <https://developer.ciscospark.com/endpoint-people-me-get.html>`_ API endpoint
 documentation.

-As you can see, we have tried to represent the API endpoints using simple terms that are aligned with the API docs; for example, representing the ``people/me`` API endpoint as a ``people.me()`` method available underneath the :class:`CiscoSparkAPI` connection object.
+As you can see, we have represented the API endpoints using simple terms that are aligned with the API docs; for example, representing the ``people/me`` API endpoint as a ``people.me()`` method available underneath the :class:`CiscoSparkAPI` connection object.